The Story of the Prince and His Horse: Source

+According to Guillaume Spitta-Bey, the tale was provided by one cheik Mohammed ˤAsalyje.

 Summary

 A sultan's son and a mare's foal are born at the same time, and their respective mothers die.
 The foal is given to the prince, who pets and feeds it whenever he comes back from school.
 To abate his sorrow, the sultan remarries.
 The sultan's new wife (originally a slave girl), however, has a lover, a Jew, and both conspire to kill her step-son.
-One day, the horse cries and confesses to the prince, named Mohammed L'Avisé ("Clever Mohammed"; "Muhammad the Clever One", in Wallis Budge's translation), about his stepmother's devious plan to kill him by adding poison to his food.
+One day, the horse cries and confesses to the prince, named Mohammed L'Avisé (Arabic: ˀśśâțir Meḥammed; English: "Clever Mohammed", or "Muhammad the Clever One", in Wallis Budge's translation), about his stepmother's devious plan to kill him by adding poison to his food.
 Warned by the horse, however, the prince gives the poisoned food to a cat, which eats it and dies.

 Failing that, the Jew tells the sultan's wife to feign illness and demand the foal's heart as a cure for her.
 She follows his instructions and tricks her husband into killing his son's pet horse.
 Clever Mohammed convinces his father to let him take a last ride on the animal before its execution.
 The next morning, the prince mounts the horse and gallops away from his family, away from his kingdom and into another realm.
 Clever Mohammed buys a poor man's shabby garments.
 His horse then gives him a hair of its mane and a firestone to summon him.

 Clever Mohammed enters the kingdom and talks to the local king's royal gardener, who hires him as his assistant.
 Clever Mohammed works driving the oxen in the garden to turn the water wheel to irrigate the royal gardens.
 One day, Clever Mohammed summons his horse, wears his princely garments and rides around the garden, trampling the ground - an event witnessed by the king's youngest princess.
 The boy then dismisses his horse and goes back to his shabby disguise.
 The royal gardener appears soon after and, seeing the destruction around the garden, threatens to punish him, but the youngest princess orders him to rest his hand and not harm the boy.

 Some time later, the king's seven daughters throw their kerchiefs to choose their husbands as a retinue passes under the window of the princesses' castle.
 The six elder princesses throw theirs to noble men, but the youngest withholds hers since she cannot see the gardener's assistant in the crowd.
 The king then orders the boy to the brought to the assemblage.
 As soon as she sees him, she throws her kerchief to him, signifying her choice, much to her father's disgust.
 The king marries his six elder daughters, but orders his youngest to be locked up in a room with her low-born husband.